Halleys123/CPP_Auto_Build/README.md

 - Config.cfg will not invalidate on reading comments starting with hash '#'.
 - The `config.cfg` file will no longer be invalidated when reading lines with special commands such as `test.cpp,test1/cpp="make test"` or `test.cpp="make t"`, which previously caused invalidation.

+## Update 2.0 (Major Update)

+> Dated: 27:01:2025::03:01:45

+- Overhauled the entire codebase to make it more modular and easier to maintain.